Brunswick Stew – a classic Southern barbecue side dish combining meat and a variety of vegetables

-Add the onion, butterbeans or baby lima beans, corn, potatoes, diced tomatoes, barbecue sauce, catsup, salt and red pepper flakes, if using.
-Add more water if needed to make a thick soupy stew.
+Add the onion, butterbeans or baby lima beans, corn, potatoes, diced tomatoes, barbecue sauce, catsup, salt, and red pepper flakes, if using.
+If needed, add more water to make a thick soupy stew.

 Cook for 45 minutes to 1 hour or until the vegetables are tender.
 Makes 15-18 servings.

 Brunswick Stew is most often served as a side dish along with barbecued chicken or pork, baked beans, and potato salad.
 It may also be served in a big bowl with saltine crackers on the side.

 - 1 ham bone (preferably from a country cured ham)

 - 1 tsp. dried thyme or several sprigs fresh

 - 1/2 tsp. black peppercorns